unitaryfund/mitiq/docs/source/examples/pt_zne.md

 import numpy as np
 import numpy.typing as npt
-from cirq.circuits import Circuit
+from cirq.circuits import Circuit from itertools import product from functools import reduce

 from mitiq.pec.channels import _circuit_to_choi, choi_to_super
 from mitiq.utils import matrix_to_vector, vector_to_matrix